VikasDevarakonda-01/Tic-Tac-Toe/README.md

 This is a simple implementation of the classic Tic-Tac-Toe game written in the C programming language.
 It is a console application that allows two players to compete against each other.

+### 📝 Description

+This is a simple, command-line implementation of the classic Tic-Tac-Toe game, designed to be run in a console environment.
+It serves as a foundational C programming project demonstrating basic concepts such as arrays, functions, conditional logic, and simple input/output handling.

+### 🎯 Objective

+The primary objective of this project is to create a fully functional, two-player game that:

+1. Allows two users to interactively play turns.
+2. Accurately manages the game state and board display.
+3. Determines and announces the winner or a draw based on standard Tic-Tac-Toe rules.

 ### 📝 Features

   * **Two-Player Gameplay:** Allows two users to take turns marking spaces on the board.